-Vibrating screen panels are replaceable and often quickly interchangeable.
+Screen panels are replaceable and often quickly interchangeable.
 They can take the form or woven wire panels, perforated plate or special polyurethane panels.
-Throughput rates vary with overall dimensions of vibrating screens as well as the screening aperture size - where there is a significant difference in separated size, throughput rates are often higher.
+Throughput rates vary with overall dimensions of the overall unit as well as the screening aperture size - where there is a significant difference in separated size, throughput rates are often higher.
 Where the separated fractions are of a similar size, larger screens are required to achieve higher throughput rate.

 The majority of Applied Vibration screens are linear action, whereby the material is conveyed forwards in a continuous manner.
 The vibrating action provides optimal separation of the materials such that efficient screening takes place.
 The discharge and collection of the separated fractions

 Vibratory screens can also include a conveying deck to move the fines material forward - this enables the fines and oversize to be discharged via outlet spigots which can be orientated in line or out to the sides.
 This is also true of multi-deck screens.